d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 ```

 You can see that this conversion increases
-the number of features from 79 to 331.
+the number of features from 79 to 331 (excluding ID and label columns).

 ```{.python .input  n=33}
 %%tab all